EvolvedWeb/evowc/README.md

 In the above example there is a private class field called `#message` and both a getter and a setter called `message`.
 When the setter is called is when the magic of Evo-WC happens.
 The setters know everything in the UI that needs to be updated.
 And, when you call the setter it does update only the things that use this variable.

+#### Private properties

+You can create private properties that are not accessable outside the component and are not settable by changing an attribute.
+These propertied are defined with a `#` like this `:#propName` These properties can not be set outside of the generated class.
+The component code can call the private getter and setter for these properties like this `const a = this.#propName;` or `this.#propName = 'something';`

+#### Updating component attributes

+Sometimes you may want an attribute on the component to change when a property changes.
+This is a common need for CSS.
+If you want the property to also set the attribute on the component then your PDA needs to to include a `+` like this `:+show`.
+In this case, when you set the `show` property it will also set the attribute `show` on the component.

 #### dataset / data attributes

 We support setting the `data` attributes through the `dataset` property.
 If you create an attribute like this `:data-dog-food="varName"` then the property `element.dataset.dogFood` will be set every time the setter for `varName` is called.

 We recommend using dataset attributes for passing needed data to an event handler.